bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 CustomJSFilter
 ~~~~~~~~~~~~~~

 You can also create a |CustomJSFilter| with your own functionality.
-To do this, use JavaScript
+To do this, use JavaScript,
-or CoffeeScript to write code that returns either a list of indices or a list of
+TypeScript or CoffeeScript to write code that returns either a list of indices or a list of
 booleans that represents the filtered subset.
 The |ColumnDataSource| that is associated
 with the |CDSView| this filter is added to will be available at render time with the
 variable ``source``.